To,

 Rule 12 of Companies (Management and Administration) Rules, 2014, the Annual Return (Form

-MGT-7) for the financial year 2023-2024 is available on the company's website
+MGT-7) for the financial year 2024-2025 is available on the company's website

-2023-24, Annual Report including the Notice of 10th Annual General Meeting
+including the Notice of 11th Annual General Meeting (AGM) is being sent in electronic mode

-(AGM) is being sent in electronic mode to members whose e-mail address were available with
+to members whose e-mail address were available with its Registrar and Transfer Agent (RTA)

-its Registrar and Transfer Agent (RTA) or Depositories Participants (DP's).
-The members
+or Depositories Participants (DP's).

 9. CHANGE IN NATURE OF BUSINESS:

-10. DIRECTORS AND KEY MANAGERIAL PERSONNEL:
+10. DIRECTORS AND KEY MANAGERIAL PERSONNEL

 The Board is properly constituted as per the provisions of the Companies Act, 2013.
 The